 It becomes clear that it will be increasingly used also at an operational level.
 However, technical challenges should not be underestimated.

-Simulation models take time and several validation stages to be put to work, should be tailored to each company’s reality and people in organizations must be encouraged to take an active part in the development of these tools.
+Simulation models take time and several validation stages to be put to work, they should be tailored to each company’s reality and people in organizations must be encouraged to take an active part in the development of these tools.

 Only an analytics-ready company will have the skills, data infrastructure and culture needed to use a simulation tool with effectiveness.